-In the end we went with a Highfield 380 pretty well optioned out.
-We looked at other manufactures, and in the end, it simply came down to it being lightweight and having an aluminum bottom.
+In the end, we went with a Highfield 380 pretty well-optioned out.
+We looked at other manufacturers, and in the end, it simply came down to it being lightweight and having an aluminum bottom.
 It’s 12.6 feet, rated for 7 people and can carry 1526 LBS.
 Weighing in about 430 pounds as equipped excluding the motor, battery, Raycor fuel filter, and ground tackle, which brings us up to 675 pounds in total.
-For the most part we are pretty happy with our choices and feel fairly good in hindsight.
+For the most part, we are pretty happy with our choices and feel fairly good in hindsight.

 Want a look for yourself?

 Check out our boat tour ~ Click me!